 Assistant Baseball Coach

-During his coaching career at USF, Nakamura has coached 10 All-West Coast Conference outfielders, including Scott Cousins, who was an all-American and the WCC Player of the Year in 2006.
-Cousins was drafted by the Florida Marlins in the third round of the 2006 Major League Baseball Draft and was recently called up to the Marlins' major-league team in early September of 2010.
+During his coaching career at USF, Nakamura has coached 10 All-West Coast Conference outfielders including Scott Cousins, who was an All-American and the WCC Player of the Year in 2006, and Pete Lavin.

 Seth Etherton, a former first team All-American at the University of Southern California and major leaguer whose PROFESSIONAL CAREER spanned 13 seasons, is in his first season as pitching coach for the Dons.

 Etherton replaces Greg Moore '01, who was named head coach at Cal State Northridge on June 21 after a nine-year stay on the Hilltop.

 "We are very excited to welcome Seth Etherton to the USF baseball family," said Giarratano.
 "As a former player who won a national championship and pitched in the major leagues, Seth brings a wealth of knowledge and a great understanding of the game to his position.
 I'm confident Seth's TEACHING abilities will be a tremendous asset to a staff of talented pitchers, and USF will continue to be a destination for the top players in college baseball."

 Volunteer Assistant Coach